tendermint/tendermint/docs/spec/abci/abci.md

 tag, only the value defined in `EndBlock` is used.

 Each event has a `type` which should be unique and is meant to categorize the series of events for a particular `Response*` or tx.
-Keys and values in tags must be UTF-8 encoded strings.
+Keys and values in events must be UTF-8 encoded strings.

 Example: